heyoka/faxe-docs/docs/nodes/messaging/amqp_consume.md

-include_topic ( `bool` ) |whether to include the routingkey in the resulting datapoints | true topic_as ( `string` ) | if `include_topic` is true, this will be the fieldname for the routingkey value | 'topic' as ( `string` ) | base object for the output data-point | undefined ssl( is_set ) | whether to use ssl, if true ssl options form faxe's config for amqp connections will be used | false (not set) confirm ( `boolean` ) | whether to acknowledge consumed messages to the amqp broker, when set to `false`, throughput can be increased with the danger of data-loss| true safe ( `boolean` ) | whether to use faxe's internal queue.
+include_topic ( `bool` ) |whether to include the routingkey in the resulting datapoints | true topic_as ( `string` ) | if `include_topic` is true, this will be the fieldname for the routingkey value | 'topic' as ( `string` ) | base object for the output data-point | undefined ssl( is_set ) | whether to use ssl, if true, ssl options from faxe's config for amqp connections will be used | false (not set) confirm ( `boolean` ) | whether to acknowledge consumed messages to the amqp broker, when set to `false`, throughput can be increased with the danger of data-loss| true safe ( `boolean` ) | whether to use faxe's internal queue.
 If `true`, messages consumed from the amqp broker will be stored in an internal ondisc queue before they get sent to downstream nodes, to avoid losing data.| false